 At nearly four pounds and sporting a 14-inch screen, the Lenovo T450 is larger and heavier than many of the ultrabooks that are available these days.
 But the tradeoff in a heavier carry-on bag is a powerful laptop that can turn any place in the world into your office.
 The T450 comes standard with a powerful processor and high-resolution screen, which can lay flat to aid others in viewing a presentation.

-It is also equipped with a wider array of ports than are available in most laptops, which make it an excellent device for conference room-style presentations while on the road.
+It is also equipped with a wider array of ports than are available in most laptops.
+This makes it an excellent device for conference room-style presentations while on the road.
 The T450 also allows users to “hot swap” batteries, too, so you don’t ever have to worry about finding a power outlet.
 This extremely durable laptop can take the abuse that business travelers can mete out and keep working.

 The standard T450 retails for around $815.